veo-labs/openveo-core/docs/developers/back-end.md

-horizontalMultiCheckbox | Same as "ovMultiCheckBox" with horizontalBootstrapLabel and bootstrapHasError wrappers | Same as "ovMultiCheckBox" horizontalTags | Same as "tags" with horizontalBootstrapLabel and bootstrapHasError wrappers | Same as "tags" horizontalFile | Same as "ovFile" with horizontalBootstrapLabel and bootstrapHasError wrappers | Same as "ovFile"
+horizontalMultiCheckbox | Same as "ovMultiCheckBox" with horizontalBootstrapLabel and bootstrapHasError wrappers | Same as "ovMultiCheckBox" horizontalTags | Same as "tags" with horizontalBootstrapLabel and bootstrapHasError wrappers | Same as "tags" horizontalFile | Same as "ovFile" with horizontalBootstrapLabel and bootstrapHasError wrappers | Same as "ovFile" horizontalCheckbox | Same as "checkbox" with horizontalBootstrapLabel and bootstrapHasError wrappers | Same as "checkbox"

 Nb: All field types defined in [angular-formly-templates-bootstrap](https://github.com/formly-js/angular-formly-templates-bootstrap) are also available.